The Complete Floatation Therapy Guide

 These slow frequency waves are only produced when people are deeply asleep or unconscious.

-While floating, external stimuli is minimized (and virtually non-existent).
+While floating, external stimuli are minimized (and virtually non-existent).
 This allows the floater to quickly enter the theta brain wave state and stay there.
 This state has been most closely related to activities such as meditation and hypnosis.

 Research has shown that individuals in the theta state are more calm, aware, mindful, and creative.
 There are countless stories of moments of creativity and inspiration while in the float room, and many people report improvements in memory and attention.